AnyChart/docs.anychart.com/Appearance_Settings/Legend.md

 * [Custom Legend](#custom_legend)

 ## Overview
-Legend is a table on a chart listing and explaining the symbols and colors used, usually along with series and/or point data point names and any other additional information that helps user to understand a chart.
+Legend is a table on a chart listing and explaining the symbols and colors used and with additional information that helps user to understand a chart.

 In this article all legends features and setting are explained and demonstrated.

 ## Auto Legend

-To enable legend you have to specify **.enable(true)** parameter of **.legend()** method:
+To enable legend you have to specify **.enable(true)** parameter of {api:anychart.core.ui.Legend}**.legend()**{api} method:

 ```
   // create chart